eclipse-vertx/vert.x/core_manual_java.md

     final HttpClientRequest request = client.put("/some-path/", new Handler<HttpClientResponse>() {
         public void handle(HttpClientResponse resp) {
-            log.info("Got a response " + resp.statusCode);
+            log.info("Got a response " + resp.statusCode());
         }
     });

-    request.headers().put("Expect", "100-Continue");
+    request.putHeader("Expect", "100-Continue");

-    request.continueHandler(new SimpleHandler() {
+    request.continueHandler(new VoidHandler() {
         public void handle() {

             // OK to send rest of body
             request.write("Some data").end();
         }
     });

     request.sendHead();

+## Pumping Requests and Responses

+The HTTP client and server requests and responses all implement either `ReadStream` or `WriteStream`.
+This means you can pump between them and any other read and write streams.

 ## HTTPS Servers

-HTTPS servers are very easy to write using vert.x.
+HTTPS servers are very easy to write using Vert.x.

 An HTTPS server has an identical API to a standard HTTP server.
 Getting the server to use HTTPS is just a matter of configuring the HTTP Server before `listen` is called.